Building and Styling UI Components Using Tailwind CSS

 • container: Horizontally centers the navigation content using a max-width and automatic left and right margins.

-• flex: Applies a flexbox layout to the content inside the container.
+• flex: Applies a flexbox layout to the container's content.

 • items-center: Vertically aligns the navigation content at the center.